A child savings account does more than store money—it's a hands-on tool that can shape your child's financial future.

 Interest rates and fees: To maximize growth potential, look for high interest rates and no maintenance or overdraft fees.
 High-yield savings accounts typically offer better rates than traditional child savings accounts.

 Minimum deposit requirements: Choose an account with no or low minimum balance requirements.
-Many online banks like American Express and SoFi don't require minimum deposits.
+Many online banks don't require minimum deposits.

 Accessibility and withdrawal limits: Understand how to access funds (Zelle, ATM card, debit card) and check withdrawal restrictions.
 Some accounts limit monthly withdrawals—look for ones with fewer restrictions.